 Happy SimplyFixIt Customers near Shepperton

 We do more than just fix iPads; our services include repairs for MacBooks, iPhones, and Windows laptops.
 If you're in the Shepperton vicinity, you're likely close to someone that we've helped in the recent past.
-Below is a map of the people1 near Shepperton who have used SimplyFixIt because of our fast, efficient, and high-quality repair service.
+Below is a map of the people near Shepperton who have had an iPad fixed from SimplyFixIt because of our fast, efficient, and high-quality repair service.

 Ready for a seamless iPad repair experience?
 Choose your iPad below and follow the instructions.
 With SimplyFixIt, you're choosing reliability, quality, and peace of mind.